 Samoyeds are pack animals by nature, so they don’t do well by themselves.
 Sammies left alone are known to wreak havoc on their homes out of boredom and aggravation.

-“…and the Queen is distinctly a judicious fancier of dogs, who provides for them well in kennel without coddling, and, pays to them a sufficient amount of personal attention.
-Moreover the pictures show that the Samoyed is alike fascinating in puppyhood and a noble dog when adult.”
+Alexandra of Denmark was an avid supporter of the breed, and kept a collection of them in the royal kennel.
+“The queen is distinctly a judicious fancier of dogs, who provides for them well in kennel without coddling, and, pays to them a sufficient amount of personal attention,” a 1903 issue of Country Life reported.
+“Moreover the pictures show that the Samoyed is alike fascinating in puppyhood and a noble dog when adult.”